HipexBV/DeployConfiguration/README.md

 ```

 ## Deployer variables
-Deployer exposes allot of variables you can fetch using the `\Deployer\get` or any other deployer method.
+Deployer exposes a lot of variables you can fetch using the `\Deployer\get` or any other deployer method.
 Please see
 https://deployer.org/docs/configuration for a more detailed explenation.
 On top of the default variables exposed by
 deployer the Hipex image adds the following: